-Of course, she could have changed her mind.
-She could have allowed the storm to provide an excuse for giving up.
+Of course, she could have turned back.
+She could have allowed the storm to provide an excuse for changing her mind.

 There were very few people on the bus.
-She wondered how many others might have postponed their trips, exchanged their tickets, or even canceled their plans entirely.
+She wondered how many others might have postponed their trips or canceled their plans entirely.

 But when you’re really scared to do something, you need to be suspicious of any escape hatch that suddenly presents itself.

 Her father had told her that.
 And, as with some of the things he had told her, she had decided that it was true.